AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 .. tip::

-    The ``git help`` command can be used to get the documentation for almost every Git command.
+    ``git help <command>`` can be used to get the documentation for almost every Git command.
+If you type ``git help`` on it's own, you will also be presented with a list of all major commands for reference.